 How to Submit

-Beginning this season, the Middlebury New Filmmakers Festival is working with Withoutabox and FilmFreeway on film submission.
-Secure online screening as well as a DVD mailing opportunity will be available on Withoutabox and FilmFreeway for MNFF submissions.
+Beginning this season, the Middlebury New Filmmakers Festival is working exclusively with FilmFreeway on film submission.
+Secure uploading and online screening will be available on FilmFreeway for MNFF submissions.
 Please email us should you need to submit in an alternative format.

-The 5th Annual Middlebury New Filmmakers Festival rolls out August 22-25, 2019.
+The 5th Annual Middlebury New Filmmakers Festival rolls out August 22-25, 2019 in beautiful Middlebury, Vermont.
 We hope your film will be among the titles that we present to our enthusiastic audiences here in Middlebury.
 Thanks for considering us as part of your festival submission strategy and good luck!